LiYuhangUSTC/Lines2Face/index.md

 ![teaser](images/teaser.png "teaser")

 **Figure 1**: From sparse lines that coarsely describe a face, photorealistic images can be generated using our conditional self-attention generative adversarial network (CSAGAN).
 With different levels of details in the conditional line maps, CSAGAN generates realistic face images that preserve the entire facial structure.
-Previous works fail to synthesize certain structural parts (i.e. the mouth in this case) when the conditional line maps lack corresponding shape details.
+Previous works (pix2pix[1] and SketchyGAN[2]) fail to synthesize certain structural parts (i.e. the mouth in this case) when the conditional line maps lack corresponding shape details.

 ## Abstract
 In this paper, we explore the task of generating photo-realistic face images from lines.
 Previous methods based on conditional generative adversarial networks (cGANs) have shown their power to generate visually plausible images when a conditional image and an output image share well-aligned structures.
 However, these models fail to synthesize face images with a whole set of well-defined structures, e.g. eyes, noses, mouths, etc., especially when the conditional line map lacks one or several parts.
 To address this problem, we propose a conditional self-attention generative adversarial network (CSAGAN).
 We introduce a conditional self-attention mechanism to cGANs to capture long-range dependencies between different regions in faces.
 We also build a multi-scale discriminator.
 The large-scale discriminator enforces the completeness of global structures and the small-scale discriminator encourages fine details, thereby enhancing the realism of generated face images.